A Guide to Exploring Old City Philadelphia: America’s Birthplace

 Carpenter’s Hall – Take a self guided tour of the house built in the 1770’s as a meeting place for the First Continental Congress.
 It was also home to The First and Second Banks of the US, The American Philosophical Society, and Franklin’s Library Company.

 National Museum of American Jewish History – The first floor Made in America gallery is always free.
 See Stephen Spielberg’s first camera and Albert Einstein’s pipe.
 Additionally, the entire museum is free during the winter months.

 US Mint – Take a self-guided tour and watch money being made (open to the public M-Fr, 9am-4:30pm).
 Take this most unique opportunity as the Denver Mint is the only other to offer public tours.

 Public art – Take a walk around Old City admiring all the gorgeous statues and monuments.
-Below are a few of the most notable:

 Not-to-be-Missed Hidden Gems